Mahdi2912/Daily-Fun/daily_digest.md

 🧐 Fun Fact #1:
 29 is the number of Knuts in one Sickle in the fictional currency in the Harry Potter novels.

+🧐 Fun Fact #2:
+37 is the normal human body temperature in degrees Celsius.